-- 1. Objective criteria that are data-oriented and relate to existing or planned bicycle and pedestrian network connections, access to transit services, other transportation safety measures. - 2.
+- 1. Objective criteria that are data-oriented and relate to existing or planned bicycle and pedestrian network connections, access to transit services, other transportation safety measures, cost effectiveness, and matching funds. - 2.
 Subjective criteria that relate to the quality of the proposed plan or project.

 Objective data-oriented criteria will be based on Geographic Information System (GIS), the 2050 Regional Transportation Plan and its Sustainable Communities Strategy, Riding to 2050: The San Diego Regional Bicycle Plan, and the 2050 Regional Growth Forecast.
 For information that is not readily available to SANDAG, Applicants will be asked to provide supplementary data.
-Points for objective criteria will be calculated by SANDAG Technical Services Department staff in accordance with the point structures delineated in the scoring criteria, and are marked with an asterisk () in the Scoring Criteria Matrix of each program.
+Points for objective criteria will be calculated by either the SANDAG Technical Services Department staff or Contracts and Procurement staff in accordance with the point structures delineated in the scoring criteria, and are marked with an asterisk () in the Scoring Criteria Matrix of each program.